What Is My Skin Tone? A Guide to Finding Your Undertone

 When taking the steps to determine your skin tone, you want to be sure that your skin is completely clean and free of all of your makeup or debris that can interfere with your observations.

-Once your skin is free and clear of all outside influences, you can get down to finding your skin tone, and start to create a plan for updating makeup, skincare, and even fashion choices to work for you instead of against you.
+Once your skin is free and clear of all outside influences, you can get down to finding your skin tone, and start to create a plan for updating makeup, personalized skin care, and even fashion choices to work for you instead of against you

 Buying the Right Makeup

-Those with golden brown skin should try: earthy eye shadows to complement a natural yellow glow, highlight cheeks with a coral blush or illuminating pearl powder, and find lip shades of a darker red. -
+Those with golden brown skin should try: earthy eye shadows to compliment a natural yellow glow, highlight cheeks with a coral blush or illuminating pearl powder, and find lip shades of a darker red.

 Note: When shopping for foundation, particularly if you need foundation for sensitive skin, always start with a small test patch (at the jaw) to determine if your skin tone matches the given product.
 Keep in mind that your tone will vary by season, and that many women choose to go one shade lighter or darker than their surface color based on preference.